Klaus Kreuzeder: Life

 In 1999, Leistner's music label Trick Music released a "Best of Kreuzeder" album.
 As a proponent of the burgeoning inclusion movement in Germany, Kreuzeder performed six concerts at the Paralympics in Atlanta in 2000.

-In 2002 Klaus Kreuzeder became a member of the Miroslav Nemec band and often appeared with them year round.
-Notable performances included a concert at Bellevue Palace (Germany) for the German Federal President.
-Band leader Nemec had risen to popularity due to his part as detective chief superintendent "Ivo Batic" in the German TV crime series Tatort.
+In 2002 Klaus Kreuzeder became a member of the Miro Nemec Band and often appeared with them year round.
+Band leader Miroslav Nemec had risen to popularity due to his part as detective chief superintendent "Ivo Batic" in the German TV crime series Tatort.
 The two had also become personal friends in addition to performing together.
+Notable performances included a concert at Bellevue Palace for the German Federal President.

+At the age of 60, in 2010, Kreuzeder published his autobiography entitled Glück gehabt, which roughly translates "Lucky Me".

-The progression of Post-polio syndrome symptoms and additionally having contracted cancer resulted in several near fatal collapses of his system.
+The progression of his post-polio syndrome symptoms, aggravated by a cancer diagnosis, resulted in several near-fatal collapses of his system.
 His deteriorating condition forced him to terminate his career as a professional musician in 2013.
-Kreuzeder had continued to author his autobiography and a DVD until his death.
+Kreuzeder had continued to author another autobiography and a DVD until his death.
 Both works were due for publication in 2015.